Women and Colonialism

 - DOI: 10.1093/obo/9780199846733-0067

 The sources listed in this section offer general overviews of the impact of colonialism on African women.
-Berger 2003 is a concise summary, while articles found in Allman, et al. 2002 and Hodgson and McCurdy 2001 provide a range of research on the colonial era.
+Berger 2003 is a concise summary, while articles in Allman, et al. 2002 and Hodgson and McCurdy 2001 provide a range of research on the colonial era.
+Sheldon 2017 includes several chapters on the colonial era in a text that covers a broader range of history.
 Hunter 1933 is an early publication that looks at the impact of South African colonialism on Pondo women.
 Walker 1990 provides a selection of articles on South Africa, while Bradford 1996, also on South Africa, offers insight into how including women in history can alter interpretations of events beyond simply adding women.
 In monographs on specific areas or societies, researchers have analyzed the changes in women’s personal lives as wives and mothers and their more public work in the economy and politics; Kanogo 2005, on women in Kenya, and Schmidt 1992, on Shona women in Zimbabwe, use a focus on one place to address a wide range of issues.

 Allman, Jean, Susan Geiger, and Nakanyike Musisi, eds.
 Women in African Colonial Histories.
 Bloomington: Indiana University Press, 2002.